-You don't necessarily need to adjust your portfolio because the markets were particularly volatile this quarter.
-In fact, the volatility you saw may have presented an opportunity to invest in stock or other market-based investments at lower prices.
+You don't necessarily need to adjust your portfolio because the markets are continuing to be particularly volatile.
+In fact, the volatility you see may present an opportunity to invest in funds available through your group plan at lower prices.